 What is Building Decarbonization?

 Strategy 1 focuses on growing clean electricity.
 Strategy 2 focuses on improving energy efficiency (Play 2.1), supporting existing buildings to be 100% electric (Play 2.2), and achieving all-electric new construction (Play 2.3).

-Buildings in Sunnyvale typically use fossil fuels (namely natural gas) for heating spaces, heating water, cooking, and drying clothes.
+Buildings in Sunnyvale typically use fossil fuels (namely natural gas) to heat spaces, heat water, cook, and dry clothes.
 As with vehicles, carbon emissions from buildings can be reduced by switching from fossil fuels to clean electricity for residential or commercial building energy needs.

+What is Building Decarbonization?